oobabooga/text-generation-webui/README.md

 4) Once the installation ends, browse to `http://localhost:7860/?__theme=dark`.
 5) Have fun!

-To launch the web UI again in the future, run the same `start_` script that you used to install it.
+To launch the web UI again in the future, run the `start_` script again.

-Command-line flags can be passed to the `start_` script.
+This script sets up the web UI environment entirely in the `installer_files` folder -- it doesn't touch your system folders.
+To reinstall the project requirements, you can simply delete this folder and run the `start_` script again.

+That script accepts command-line flags.
 Alternatively, you can open the file `CMD_FLAGS.txt` with a text editor and add your flags there.

 To get updates in the future, run `update_linux.sh`, `update_windows.bat`, `update_macos.sh`, or `update_wsl.bat`.